-Figure 6: Different losses as a share of U.S. real GDP per capita, average across 40 paths indicate small and stable losses over time.
-Similar to Figure 3, and to ease comparison, Figure 6 also depicts the time paths of losses in the U.S. in the model's baseline without taking into account housing and in various alternative models with limited or no adaptation.
-Recall from Figure 3 the main insight of the paper: when taking into account adaptation through migration, trade and innovation, the impact of sea-level rise is substantially reduced compared to a world without those margins of adaptation.
+Figure 6 represents losses in the value of housing as a share of income for the United States over the time period 2000 to 2200, using either a depreciation rate of 2.5 percent or 1.0 percent per annum.
+Both time paths of the losses in physical capital indicate small and stable losses over time.
+Similar to Figure 3, and to ease comparison, Figure 6 also depicts the time paths of losses in the United States in the model's baseline without taking into account housing and in various alternative models with limited or no adaptation.
+Recall from Figure 3 the main insight of the paper: when taking into account adaptation through migration, trade, and innovation, the impact of sea level rise is substantially reduced compared to a world without those margins of adaptation.
 Incorporating the losses from housing leaves this basic insight unchanged.
 If we add the damage from flooding to the housing stock, the baseline path of losses continues to exhibit small losses.
 In particular, these losses are substantially less than in a world without the possibility of flooding-induced moving, represented in the graph by the so-called "naive" scenario.